jennybc/ethel/README.md

 # ethel

-The goal of ethel is to do good things and have lots of fun doing them.
+The goal of ethel is to do good things and a little bit of fun doing them.

 ## Installation

-You can install the released version of ethel from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of ethel from [CRAN](https://CRAN.R-project.org) with: lots
 ``` r
 install.packages("ethel")
 ```